kien/ctrlp.vim/readme.md

     2 - the nearest ancestor that contains one of these directories or files:
     `.git/` `.hg/` `.svn/` `.bzr/` `_darcs/`

-* If you want to exclude directories or files from the search, use the Vim’s option `wildignore` and/or the option `g:ctrlp_custom_ignore`.
-Examples:
+* To exclude files or directories from the search, use the Vim’s option `wildignore` and/or the option `g:ctrlp_custom_ignore`:

     ```vim
     set wildignore+=*/tmp/*,*.so,*.swp,*.zip  " MacOSX/Linux